How to Know If a New Employee Is Highly Engaged

 Curiosity can be spotted in the hiring process, too.
 Interviews that are one-directional, where the candidate has no questions for the employer, are a red flag.
 If they aren't asking questions about the job (where they'll be spending 40+ hours a week), it can indicate they might be willing to take any position and aren't yet "bought in" to the mission of your company and the position's responsibilities.
 Here's an interesting article about hiring for curiosity: Why Curious People Make Better Employees.

-New hires have a fresh perspective that they're bringing with them to your company.
+New hires have a fresh perspective that they bring with them to your company.
 The initial few weeks during their onboarding and training are an excellent time to get ideas about how you can improve current processes, technologies, and strategies.
 Maybe the new employee used different software in their past roles that they liked and can see how it may benefit your company.

 If you don't stifle innovation with a "this is just how we do it here" mentality, there may be huge opportunities that the new hire can point out.
 So, give them a platform to suggest ideas, then listen to their feedback.